Ruborcalor/hpc-status-app/README.md

 Developed with node v10.
 Yarn v1.22 is used for managing node packages.

-During start the frontend by running `cd client && yarn start` and start the backend by running `node app.js`.
+Start the frontend by running `cd client && yarn start` and start the backend by running `node app.js`.

-Prepare a production build with `cd client && yarn build`.
+Prepare a production build of the frontend with `cd client && yarn build`.

 ## Available Scripts